mendix/docs/content/studio/expressions.md

 You can use a list of suggestions to help you write an expression.
 Use <kbd>Ctrl</kbd> + <kbd>Space</kbd> shortcut to display this list.
 Suggestions can be divided into the following categories:

-* **Variables and their attributes** – variables or attributes that are available in a current microflow, on a page, or in a workflow
+* **Variables and their attributes** – variables or attributes that are available in a current microflow or in a workflow
 * **Enumeration values** – values of [enumeration type of attributes](domain-models-enumeration) that can be used in an expression
 * **Functions** – operations you can use in an expression (for more information, see the [Expression Types](#expression-types) section below)
 * **Keywords** – key phrases or words that you can use in an expression (for example, `empty` – a value that can be used to check if a variable is empty)